GRC-SummerSchool/learn-python/Day3/Functions.md

 ```
 Solve for the quadratic equation ax^2 + bx + c = 0

-Enter the value of a : 1
+Enter the value of a: 1

-Enter the value of b : -8
+Enter the value of b: -8

-Enter the value of c : 15
+Enter the value of c: 15

 Roots are: 5.0 3.0

-Process finished with exit code 0

 ```

 _**What will happen if you input invalid coefficients (that make b^2-4ac negative)?**_